guanqin-123/cge/README.md

 # Counterexample-Guided Evaluation for Neural Network Verification

-Paper: On the Soundness and Completeness of Neural Network Verifiers
+Paper: Unveiling the Boundaries of Neural Network Verifiers: A Study on Soundness and Completeness

 **Framework:**
 <p align="center">